slidekit/talks-starter/README.md

 ## Usage

-Add a new markdown page e.g `sample.md`.
+Add a new markdown page e.g [`starter.md`](starter.md).
-Note: Change the layout to `talk` - will "automagically" turn your notes into slides and include the S6 blank templates and slideshow machinery:
+Change the layout to `talk` in the front matter (meta data) block will "automagically" turn your notes into slides and include the S6 blank templates and slideshow machinery.
+Example:

 ``` yaml